The Long Riders Guild Academic Foundation

 Equestrian Deception – After the Japanese bombed Pearl Harbor, the Americans vowed revenge.
-One of the strangest demonstrations of that national obsession was the country’s determination to capture the white charger rode by Emperor Hirohito.
+One of the strangest demonstrations of that national obsession was the country’s determination to capture the white charger ridden by Emperor Hirohito.
 According to propaganda widely circulated at the conclusion of the war, the legendary horse was paraded in triumph across the United States.
 Yet LRGAF researcher Judi Daly has uncovered evidence indicating that the Emperor’s horse was never captured and that an elaborate equestrian deception was perpetrated on the public.

 In Defense of the Horse: Major-General John K. Herr, Chief of Cavalry – With the rise of the motorized age, the majority of politicians were calling for the disbanding of the American mounted forces.
 Sadly, many officers agreed with this short sighted decision.
 Not General Herr.
 He fought a heroic defense of the mounted soldier, arguing that the tactical strengths of the cavalry charger, and the pack mule, could be adapted to modern warfare.
 Though Herr was out voted, and the cavalry disbanded, recent events in Afghanistan have proved him right.
 Robert Seals, a retired Army Special Forces officer who has previously documented other cavalry events, has produced a special report for the LRGAF which thoroughly explains Herr’s attempts to keep the US army mounted.